kamilburda/batcher/TRANSLATIONS.md

 To create a new translation for your language:

-1. Open Poedit, select `File → New from POT/PO file...` and select the `batcher.pot` file in the `batcher/locale` folder.
+1. Open Poedit, select `File → New from POT/PO file...` and select the `batcher/locale/batcher.pot` file.
 2. Set the language of the translation.
 3. Translate the strings (by filling in the `Translation` text field for each string).
-4. If desired, go to `Catalog → Properties...` and edit the translation file properties.
+4. If desired, go to `Translation → Properties...` and edit the translation file properties.
-   If you don't do this, warning messages may pop up when saving, but they should be harmless.
+   If you do not do this, warning messages may pop up when saving, but they should be harmless.
 5. When done, save your .po file.